nik-popov/tradevault-connectsync/ReadME.md

 ---

-# Contributing to Cobalt Data 🚀
+# Contributing to Icon Luxury Group 🚀

 Thank you for your interest in contributing to our project!
-Your efforts help make Cobalt Data even better.
+Your efforts help make Icon Luxury Group even better.
 Please follow the guidelines below to ensure smooth collaboration.

 ## Table of Contents 📑
 - [Getting Started](#getting-started-️)